rsyslog/rsyslog/source/configuration/modules/imrelp.rst

 .. versionadded:: 8.1903.0

 Permits to specify the TLS library used by librelp.
-All relp protocol operations or actually performed by librelp and not rsyslog itself.
-This value specified is directly passed down to librelp.
-Depending on librelp version and build parameters, supported tls libraries differ (or TLS may not be supported at all).
+All RELP protocol operations are actually performed by librelp and not rsyslog itself.
+The value specified is directly passed down to librelp.
+Depending on librelp version and build parameters, supported TLS libraries differ (or TLS may not be supported at all).
 In this case rsyslog emits an error message.

 Usually, the following options should be available: "openssl", "gnutls".